Regulus343/ActivityLog/readme.md

 **Basic installation, service provider registration, and aliasing:**

-To install ActivityLog, make sure "regulus/activity-log" has been added to Laravel 4's `composer.json` file.
+To install ActivityLog, make sure "regulus/activity-log" has been added to Laravel 5's `composer.json` file.

 	"require": {
-		"regulus/activity-log": "0.3.*"
+		"regulus/activity-log": "dev-master"
 	},

 Then run `php composer.phar update` from the command line.
 Composer will install the ActivityLog package.
 Now, all you have to do is register the service provider, set up ActivityLog's alias in `app/config/app.php`, Add this to the `providers` array: